LazyArray¶

 Notes

-All the operands of the LazyArray must be Python scalars, NDArray, C2Array or Proxy.
+All the operands of the LazyArray must be Python scalars, or blosc2.Array objects.

 If an operand is a Proxy, keep in mind that Python-Blosc2 will only be able to reopen it as such if its source is a SChunk, NDArray or a C2Array (see